 Mitchell Cushman is a director, playwright, producer, educator and founding Artistic Director of Outside the March.
-As one of Canada’s leading immersive theatre artists, Mitchell’s work has been seen on stages as large as the Royal Alexander Theatre and as a regular director at the Stratford Festival, in spaces as intimate as kindergarten classrooms and living rooms, and in locales as far flung as Whitehorse, London, Edinburgh, Munich, Finland and Japan.
+As one of Canada’s leading immersive theatre artists, Mitchell’s work has been seen on stages as large as the Royal Alexander Theatre and the Stratford Festival, in spaces as intimate as kindergarten classrooms and living rooms, and in locales as far flung as Whitehorse, London, Edinburgh, Munich, Finland and Japan.

-As a developer of new work, Mitchell has collaborated with some of Toronto’s most exciting theatrical voices, including Rosamund Small (TomorrowLove™, Vitals), Haley McGee (I’m Doing this For You, Oh My Irma) James Smith (Lessons in Temperament), Britta & Anika Johnson (Brantwood, Dr. Silver) and Nicholas Billon (Treasure Island).
+As a developer of new work, Mitchell has collaborated with some of Toronto’s most exciting theatrical voices, including Rosamund Small (TomorrowLove™, Vitals), Haley McGee (I’m Doing this For You, Oh My Irma) James Smith (Lessons in Temperament) and Britta & Anika Johnson (Brantwood, Dr. Silver).
 Mitchell is also the Co-Creator of BRANTWOOD (with Julie Tepperman), Canada’s largest immersive musical theatre experience, which received the 2015 Audience Choice Award for Best Production at the Dora Awards.
+Other favourite directing credits include: Treasure Island, Breath of Kings, Possible Worlds (Stratford); Mr. Burns, Passion Play, Terminus, Mr. Marmalade (Outside the March); Hand to God (MTC); I, Claudia, The Last of Romeo and Juliet (Talk is Free).

-Mitchell has received numerous distinctions for his work, including two Dora Awards for Outstanding Independent Production (Mr. Marmalade and Vitals), the Siminovitch protégé award, the Ken McDougal Award, and the Toronto Theatre Critics’ awards for Best Production (Mr. Burns, Terminus) and Best Director (Terminus).
-Mitchell is a faculty member at Act II Studio at Ryerson University, and is a graduate of the University of Alberta’s MFA Directing program.
+Mitchell has received numerous distinctions for his work, including two Dora Awards for Outstanding Independent, the Siminovitch protégé award, the Ken McDougal Award, and the Toronto Theatre Critics’ awards for Best Production and Best Director.
+He is a graduate of the University of Alberta’s MFA Directing program.

 Katherine Devlin Rosenfeld has been the Managing Producer for Outside the March since 2013.
 In that time, she has succeeded in bolstering the company’s operations in many administrative areas, including organizational structure, business development, fundraising strategy, and financial management.
 Since joining the OtM team, Katherine has produced a wide variety of productions and events, including the company’s 2014 Dora Award-winning production of Vitals and the 2014 Terminus tour.